Toloka/docs-tolokers/en/common/register.md

    If the wrong number is linked, change it.
 For more information about linking a phone number, see [Yandex ID Help]({{ support-passport-phone }}).

-   If the number is correct, it means you haven't registered in Toloka before with another username.
+   If the number is correct, it means you previously registered in Toloka with another username.
 Use [Restoring access]({{ passport-restore }}).

    {% note warning %}